Ross Technology: After hyperSPARC

 In 1995, Sun Microsystems introduced the 64-bit UltraSPARC microprocessor.
 As Sun was the dominant SPARC vendor, the majority of the market followed and began the migration to 64-bit SPARC.
 As a result, the 32-bit SPARC market began to decline.

 Ross did not have a 64-bit SPARC microprocessor and was at a disadvantage as a result.
-Combined with the creation of Ross Microcomputer earlier in the year, which incurred restructuring and other costs, they began to lose money.
+Combined with the creation of Ross Microcomputer earlier in the year, which incurred restructuring and other costs, it began to lose money.
 An effort to regain the company's competitiveness was active at the time, and it involved developing a new 64-bit microprocessor code-named Viper.
 Fujitsu provided the initial funding for the project, and also agreed to provide Ross Technology with a loan so it could continue operating.

 The company's stock fell during this period, and there were several warnings from NASDAQ in 1997 that the company would be delisted, which Ross avoided until 1998, when the company's stock fell below NASDAQ requirements.

 In April 1998, the company began to consider its financial options, including a search for a buyer.
 In May, the company warned that a closing of operations was coming and in June 1998, the board of directors decided to begin closing down the company after there were no buyers.
 A new business unit called BridgePoint was formed at this time to manage the existing inventory, to meet the requirements of existing customers and to provide support for Ross products.
 Ross Technology closed down in 1998 and all its assets and patents became the property of Fujitsu Ltd.

 Legacy

 Ross was a significant part of the hardware ecosystem of Sun's SPARC-based systems of the time.
 They participated in the design of the MBus architecture, and it was Ross Technology's 605-based Pinnacle product line that launched Sun servers into the 2x and 4x multi-processor arena which prior to Ross were confined to single processor server offerings.

 The hyperSPARC processor developed by Ross, viewed first as a competitor to Sun's own SPARC processor designs, but eventually adopted by Sun and sold both as upgrades and system components.
-It was an emergency engineering-wide Ross hyperSPARC upgrade which enabled Steve Jobs' Pixar to complete and deliver their animated movie Toy Story to Disney on schedule after the existing Sun Microsystems machines were overwhelmed in the late product development stage by Pixar's demanding new technology.
+It was an emergency engineering-wide Ross hyperSPARC upgrade which enabled Steve Jobs' Pixar to complete and deliver its animated movie Toy Story to Disney on schedule after the existing Sun Microsystems machines were overwhelmed in the late product development stage by Pixar's demanding new technology.